lap1zl4zuli/TuneInsight/README.md

 ## Usage

-Here are some examples of how to use the Spotify Playlist Analyzer:
+Here are some examples of how to use the TuneInsight:

 ```python
 from SpotifyPlaylistAnalyzer import SpotifyPlaylistAnalyzer